FlavioLorenzi/Mobile-robotics-experimentation-with-Turtlebot-and-ROS/README.md

 # Mobile-robotics-experimentation-with-Turtlebot-and-ROS
 Bachelor's degree (computer engineering) subject: Turtlebot (mobile robot) programming with Python, Matlab and ROS.

-Several important topics of Robotics and AI are managed (e.g. odometry check, obstacle detection and avoidance, SLAM) and several tools are used for (e.g. Rviz, Gazebo, Arduino, Optitrack system)
+Several important topics of Robotics and AI are managed (e.g. odometry check, obstacle detection and avoidance, SLAM) and several tools are used for (e.g. Rviz, Gazebo, Arduino with infrared sensor, Optitrack system)

 [Thesis here](docs/TESI.pdf)